+353-1-416-8900REST OF WORLD

 Population Growth Leading to Increased Enrollments in Schools

-By 2030, according to conservative demographic forecasts from the World Bank and BMI, there will be 39.3 million people in the world.
+By 2030, according to conservative demographic forecasts from the World Bank and BMI, there will be 39.3 million people worldwide.
 According to the SAGIA population growth rate of 2.5% annually, the total number of K12 students in need of enrolment will increase to 8.3 million in 2030 from 6.1 million in 2018, creating a need for 2.1 million more seats throughout the Kingdom.
-Although the entire demand for K-12 enrolments will increase to 7.2 million in 2030 from 6.1 million in 2018, according to the World Bank's estimate of population growth of 1.37 percent annually, there will be an additional need for 1.1 million new seats in the Kingdom by that year.
+Although the entire demand for K-12 enrolments will increase to 7.2 million in 2030 from 6.1 million in 2018, according to the World Bank's estimated population growth of 1.37 percent annually, there will be an additional need for 1.1 million new seats in the Kingdom by that year.

-Back in 2017, Saudi Arabia completely abolished its restrictions on foreign ownership, allowing foreign investors to fully own all K-12 institutions.
-The strategy worked because, "many regional, international investors, and operators are actively preparing or entering the K12 market, making the education industry one of Saudi Arabia's major investment areas.
+Back in 2017, Saudi Arabia completely abolished its restrictions on foreign ownership, allowing foreign investors to own all K-12 institutions fully.
+The strategy worked because "many regional, international investors and operators are actively preparing or entering the K12 market, making the education industry one of Saudi Arabia's major investment areas.

 Only a small number of private school brands dominate the market, including American International School, British International School of Jeddah, GEMS Education, Maarif For Education and Training, Kingdom Schools, SABIS Education Services, and Ataa Educational Company.
-In the Kingdom of Saudi Arabia, these businesses run school networks, and many more are now making investments there.
+These businesses run school networks in the Kingdom of Saudi Arabia, and many more are now investing there.
 Nine new foreign educational companies received investor licenses from the SAGIA (Saudi Arabian General Investment Authority) in the first half of 2019, totaling USD 141 million.
 These companies include Niagara College Canada, ACCEL, National Geographic Learning, CareTech Foundation, Intuitive Education, and Education First, among others.
-In the Kingdom, there is a greater concentration of public schools that follow the Saudi curriculum.
+In the Kingdom, a greater concentration of public schools follows the Saudi curriculum.

 Additional Benefits: